secretGeek/today-i-learned-staging/javascript/copy_element_to_clipboard.md

 ## Fading out Tooltip at Copy Time...

 Here's another variation, this time with a fading out tooltip.

-Here's the function that shows the tool tip.
-It is centered above the `element` passed to it.

 To support the tooltip I have these two CSS classes: